256dpi/esp-mqtt/README.md

 git submodule update --init --recursive
 ```

-The component expects that the LWIP receive buffers are enabled.
-You can enable them using `make menuconfig` in the menu `Component config > LWIP > Enable SO_RCVBUF option`.
+The component will automatically enable the LWIP receive buffers.

 ## API